rfc-editor/errata-report-process/draft-rpc-errata-process.md

 not already appear on the errata page for any given RFC.
 This step is to prevent multiple reports of the same error.

-The user then reports the erratum using a Web form to create a report record in the RFC errata database.
+The reporter then reports the erratum using a Web form to create a report record in the RFC errata database.
 The report is composed of information provided by the reporter and is supplemented by data drawn from the primary rfc-editor.org database.
 The erratum report